randym32/Blackwood.Core/Documentation/articles/charting.md

 The algorithm may not converge exactly to `maxItems`, stopping at a maximum number of iterations.
-The rresults may be up to 2x `maxItems` in complex cases.
+The results may be up to 2x `maxItems` in complex cases.

 ## Complete Example